PrineetKaur/PrineetKaur/README.md

 - 👉  Technical product professional having over 9 years of experience with developer-focused and data-heavy platforms
 - 🎓  I'm a Computer Science Engineer with an MBA in product & IT systems, along with an MSc in Big Data Analytics
-- 👩‍💻  Passionate about {docs} as [code]: Translating highly technical topics into accurate, well-structured & unambiguous 📄
+- 👩‍💻  Passionate about helping developers succeed by turning technical complex systems into accurate, unambiguous & actionable content 📄
 - 👔  Enjoy writing technical feature blogs, docs (APIs, SDKs, setup guides, how-tos), and love explaining complex systems
 - 🤝  I have a natural drive to engage with developers, share knowledge, and champion great developer experiences 💫
 - 😇  Love talking about tech topics (e.g., k8s, CI/CD, APIs, Dev Ex) and following new AI advancements in the dev product space